smartcontractkit/documentation/src/pages/chainlink-nodes/node-versions.md

   - `bridge_errors_total`
   - `bridge_cache_hits_total`
   - `bridge_cache_errors_total`
 - ⚠️ Experimental: ⚠️ Added static configuration using TOML files as an alternative to the existing combination of environment variables and persisted database configurations.
+For this release, use TOML for configuration only on test networks.
 In the future with `v2.0.0`, TOML configuration will become the only supported configuration method.
 See the [CONFIG.md](https://github.com/smartcontractkit/chainlink/blob/v1.11.0-rc1/docs/CONFIG.md) and [SECRETS.md](https://github.com/smartcontractkit/chainlink/blob/v1.11.0-rc1/docs/SECRETS.md) on GitHub to learn more.

 ### Fixed